folio-org/eureka-setup/eureka-cli/README.md

 > Use the debug flag to troubleshoot your environment deployment to see how the CLI interacts with **Kong** via HTTP

-- If you are resource constrained the CLI supports deploying on the environment with only required system containers
+- If you are resource constrained the CLI supports deploying the environment with only required system containers

 ```shell
 eureka-cli -c ./config.combined.yaml deployApplication -R